 Ubersuggest

-This is a useful app that lets you see what keyphrases you can compete for.
+Ubersuggest is a useful app that lets you see what keyphrases you can compete for.
 Be aware NO tool like this is 100% accurate or has all the answers.
 Over time you’ll get better at figuring that out for yourself.
 But it’s great for getting ideas for content, and for getting a general idea of where you can compete.
+I recommend a LTD unless you prefer subscriptions.

 SpyFu